sicovit/implementing-cloud-resources/README.md

 <h2>Deployment of Services</h2>

-- Create Azure account and subscription
+- Create an Azure account and subscription
 - Create a resource group
 - Create a virtual machine
 - Create a virtual network